Kent Island (Maryland)

-Kent Island is the largest island in the Chesapeake Bay and a historic place in Maryland.
+Kent Island is the largest island in the Chesapeake Bay and a historic place in Maryland, United States.
 To the east, a narrow channel known as the Kent Narrows barely separates the island from the Delmarva Peninsula, and on the other side, the island is separated from Sandy Point, an area near Annapolis, by roughly four miles (6.4 km) of water.
 At only four miles wide, the main waterway of the bay is at its narrowest at this point and is spanned here by the Chesapeake Bay Bridge.
 The Chester River runs to the north of the island and empties into the Chesapeake Bay at Kent Island's Love Point.
 To the south of the island lies Eastern Bay.
 The United States Census Bureau reports that the island has 31.62 sqmi of land area.

 Kent Island is part of Queen Anne's County, Maryland, and Maryland's Eastern Shore region.
 The first English establishment on the island, Kent Fort, was founded in 1631, making Kent Island the oldest English settlement within the present day state of Maryland and the third oldest permanent English settlement in what became the United States—after Jamestown, Virginia (1607), and Plymouth, Massachusetts (1620).
-The census-designated places of Stevensville, and Chester are located on the island, along with several other communities, including the fishing community of Kent Narrows, which is located partially on the island.
+The census-designated places of Stevensville and Chester are located on the island, along with several other communities, including the fishing community of Kent Narrows, which is located partially on the island.
 Although all of Kent Island's communities are unincorporated, the census designated places of Stevensville and Chester on the island are both more populous than any of Queen Anne's County's incorporated towns.